How to overcome addictions: “I know what I’m doing is harming me, but I just can’t seem to stop.”

-Many practitioners and students of Ayurveda understand this need to address health on the subtle level, but lack a modality.
+Many practitioners and students of Ayurveda understand this need to address health on a subtle level but lack a modality.
 Nearly three decades ago, I began working with a system of energetic healing that formed a central part of the foundation of my personal and professional work.
 I call this Intuitive Energy Practice.
-Working with the flow of prana as it relates to the koshas, the chakra system and the aura, the result is a release of energetic pictures that keep people stuck in ways of being that no longer serve them.
+Working with the flow of prana as it relates to the koshas, the chakra system, and the aura, the result is a release of energetic pictures that keep people stuck in ways of being that no longer serve them.

 Intuitive Energy Practiceconsists of a set of simple tools that anyone can use.
 The focus is on opening blocked channels and releasing energies that are not aligned with the individual’s truth; energies that may be directing their lives.